Table of Contents

 Why Become a Certified Financial Risk Manager?

 Are you considering a career as a certified financial risk manager (FRM)?
-If you are a current or aspiring accountant who enjoys identifying and assessing risks to financial information, becoming a certified financial risk manager may be a good fit for you.
-There are many benefits associated with earning this credential, including standing out among other financial professionals in the field.
-The certification also serves as proof of your knowledge regarding the latest international financial safety standards, as well as connects you to an elite network of experts employed by some of the world’s most prominent institutions.
-Additionally, because every industry requires some level of financial oversight, financial risk managers usually have no trouble securing and maintaining employment and are often very well compensated.
+If you are a current or aspiring accountant who enjoys the idea of identifying and assessing risk to a companies profit or downward shifts in the market, becoming an FRM may be a good fit for you.
+There are many benefits associated with earning this credential, including standing out among other financial professionals in the field and having the power to help manage the money and investments of a large company and have a real effect through efficient financial risk management.
+You might work specifically on market risk, operational risk, portfolio management, investment risk management, or financial analysis using risk management tools and your own expertise in finance.
+The certification also serves as proof of your knowledge regarding the latest international financial safety standards, as well as connecting you to an elite network of experts employed by some of the world’s most prominent institutions.
+Additionally, because every industry requires some level of financial oversight, FRMs usually have no trouble securing and maintaining employment, have plenty of career opportunities, and are often very well compensated.

 What is a Financial Risk Manager?

-Overseen by the Global Association of Risk Professionals (GARP), the financial risk manager certification means that a professional is capable of identifying and analyzing potential threats to assets, earning capacity, and/or the overall success of a company or organization.
-While the specific job responsibilities vary drastically between industries, many professionals are responsible for assessing financial operations.
+Overseen and offered by the Global Association of Risk Professionals (GARP), the FRM certification shows that a risk management professionals are capable of identifying and analyzing potential threats to assets, earning capacity, and/or the overall success of a company or organization.
+While the specific job responsibilities vary drastically between industries, many professionals are responsible for assessing corporate financial operations.
 They are often essential to ensuring future fiscal safety, success, and efficiency.

 What Does a Financial Risk Manager Do?

-The majority of financial risk managers will either work directly with a single entity or offer their services as a consultant to multiple companies and/or organizations.
+The majority of FRMs will either work directly with a single entity or offer their services as a consultant to multiple companies and/or organizations.
 They are responsible for dealing with both financial and material risks.
 Depending on their role, they may plan and orchestrate periodic audits or checks to verify that all safety regulations are being met.
-It is also common for these professionals to make policy recommendations when areas of weakness are identified.
-Similarly, they may design and lead training for employees to help mitigate potential risk factors in the future.
+It is also common for risk professionals to make policy recommendations when areas of weakness are identified.
+Similarly, they may design and lead training programs for employees designed to improve employee development and continuing education and help mitigate potential risk factors in the future.

 Requirements to Become a Certified Financial Risk Manager

-Anyone can join the financial risk manager program and take the necessary exams.
-While there are no education prerequisites specified, it is important to realize that most states have strict regulations regarding financial managers of all kinds.
-Additionally, most employers expect candidates to have a bachelor’s degree or higher.
-In order to get the most out of your certification, consider your ultimate career goals and pursue the education best suited to helping you achieve them.
+Anyone can join the FRM program and take the necessary exams.
+While there are no education requirements or prerequisites specified, it is important to realize that most states have strict regulations regarding financial managers of all kinds.
+Additionally, most employers expect candidates to have a bachelor’s degree or higher to make sure they have an understanding of risk management practices.
+In order to get the most out of your certification, consider your ultimate career path and goals and pursue the education best suited to helping you achieve them.

-After completing the necessary exams, financial risk manager candidates must submit documentation of two years of professional full-time risk management work experience.
+After completing the necessary exams, FRM candidates must submit documentation of two years of professional full-time risk management or other relevant work experience in a professional role.
 This information must be received within five years of passing the exams.

-The financial risk manager certification exams cover several relevant topics.
+The FRM certification exams cover several relevant topics.
 One of the primary focuses is on the tools used to assess financial risk.
-This includes quantitative analysis, fundamental risk, management concepts, financial markets and products, and valuation and risk models.
-The exams also test candidates’ knowledge of applying these various tools, with a focus placed on market, credit, operational and integrated risk management, investment management, and current market issues.
+This includes quantitative analysis, fundamental risk management concepts, financial markets and products, and valuation and risk models.
+The exams also test candidates’ knowledge of applying these various tools, with a focus placed on market, credit, operational and integrated risk management, investment management, and current corporate finance market issues.

-There are two financial risk manager certification exams: part I and part II.
-Both are pencil and paper examinations with multiple choice questions.
+There are two FRM certification exams for those looking to enter the risk profession: part I and part II.
+Both are standard pencil and paper examinations offered at a testing center with multiple choice questions.
 Part I consists of 100 questions, but part II has only 80 questions.
 Each must be completed within four hours or less.

 Candidates can choose from over 100 exam locations around the world and testing is available twice a year, once in May and once in November.
 These dates can, however, vary due to unforeseen circumstances.
 For example, the exams dates changed to October 24 and November 21 in 2020.
-It is also important to note that the financial risk manager exams are available only in English.
+It is also important to note that the FRM exams are available only in English.

 Only the following types of business calculators are authorized for use: